AndreyGermanov/smart_shape/docs/API.md

 Options of shape as an object.
 Can have the following parameters.

 **Kind**: instance property of [<code>SmartShape</code>](#SmartShape)
+**Parap**: zoomStep {number} Defines to which extend the shape will be increased/decreased when apply Zoom in/Zoom out command from menu or drag mouse wheel.
+By default 0.1 .
+     to the bottom.
+Helps to move entire figure without need to change coordinates of each point.
+Default: `0`

 | Param | Type | Description |
 | --- | --- | --- |